The Art of the Meeting

 Turn to the whiteboard, look solemnly at Bill and spouse, and ask the following:

-“In the event that you both died yesterday, how do your assets pass to your bloodline only.”
+“In the event that you both died yesterday, how do your assets pass to your family bloodline only.”

 There are two responses: